geminas67/uci-scripting/README.md

 ## Acknowledgments

+- Shogo Hori for a plugin used in the easter egg challenge
 - [Eugene Dunn III](https://github.com/QSC-Eugene) for QA support
 - [Thomas Holt-Ronczy](https://github.com/qsc-thomasholtronczy) for end user testing
 - Curtis Harnish for end user testing